Alzheimer’s and Journaling: Expressive Writing for Coping

 However, ongoing research endeavours aim to develop disease-modifying that could halt or even reverse the pathological processes underlying this devastating disorder.

-The subsequent section will explore how expressive writing such as journaling may offer a therapeutic outlet for individuals grappling with the emotional upheaval accompanying an Alzheimer’s diagnosis.
+The subsequent section will explore how expressive writing tools such as journaling may offer a therapeutic outlet for individuals grappling with the emotional upheaval accompanying an Alzheimer’s diagnosis.

 Journaling as a Therapeutic Tool